mgol/grunt-ng-annotate/README.md

     // https://npmjs.org/package/ng-annotate
     regexp: regexp,

-    // If files are provided without a destination, each file is processed
-    // separately and each of them is saved under original name with appended
-    // suffix provided here.
-    outputFileSuffix: string,

-    // If files are provided without a destination and this option is set,
-    // each file is processed separately and each of them is saved under original
-    // name processed by this function.
-    transformDest: function (sourcePath) {},

     // Switches the quote type for strings in the annotations array to single
     // ones; e.g. '$scope' instead of "$scope" (false by default).
     singleQuotes: true|false,